 He could afford to marry and start a family.
-He had done so— to a now grown-up Jessie Christensen Strutt the ceremony taking place in the Wesleyan Church, Perth, on 7 February 1900.
-Their first house together they named “Hawthorn”, was in William street in the city.
+He did so— to a now grown-up Jessie Christensen Strutt — in the Wesleyan Church on 7 February 1900.
+Their first house together on William street in the city, they named “Hawthorn“.
 Their first child, a son, was born there on the 5 November 1900, a very respectable nine months later.
-His mother-in-law, Mrs Annie Strutt would die in this same house on 19 January 1901.
-She was a Scottish nurse who had run a respectable boarding house in Perth during her long widowhood.
-They moved to a new house in the fresh Perth suburb of Subiaco.
+His mother-in-law, Mrs Annie Strutt died in this same house on 19 January 1901.
+She was a Scottish immigrant who ran a respectable boarding house in Perth during her long widowhood.
+The family next moved to a new house in the fresh Perth suburb of Subiaco.
 Respectability mattered to this family.
 Yes, brother-in-law Arthur Ernest Strutt would abandon his wife and two children never to be heard of again, but the Strutts were respectable.
-Why, back in Tasmania, (where that side of the family had come from) they would become senior bureaucrats, politicians and brigadier generals during the 20th century.
+Why, back in Tasmania, (where that side of the family had come from) they were senior bureaucrats, politicians and brigadier generals during the 20th century.

 But those terrible Dysons, they were nothing but trouble…

-Previously in 1893, when Joseph junior was still attempting to establish himself as a public servant, yet another incident with his outrageous uncle Drewy ensnared his father this time.
-The venue was the newly opened St George Hall in Hay street; The performance was a play called “The Silver King”; The encore spilled out into the street and into the Police Court five days later.
+Previously in 1893, when the junior Joseph was still attempting to establish himself as a public servant, another incident involving his outrageous uncle Drewy ensnared Joseph’s own father this time.
+The venue was the then newly opened St George Hall in Hay street; The performance was a play called “The Silver King”; The encore spilled out into the street and into the Police Court five days later.

-In the decade after James Dyson’s death, Andrew “Drewy” Dyson had re-invented, if not redeemed himself.
-He was what he had become and he was that, gloriously and scandalously.
-He owned a cart-manufacturing works located on a site directly across the road from brother Joseph’s store on the corner of William Street and Murray Street.
+Andrew “Drewy” Dyson, if he had never quite redeemed himself after the death of his father, was now — gloriously and scandalously — who he would always be.
+He owned a cart-manufacturing works located on a site directly across the road from the family home on the corner of William Street and Murray Street.
 The disagreement he had that evening may have had something to do with a dissatisfied customer (One of the milder obscenities he seemed to have uttered was something to do with it being “a b—— good cart”.
-It was obscene language, one word in particular that had landed him before the court (no, it is not repeated in the press).
+It was obscene language — one word in particular — that had landed him before the court this time (but no, it is has not been recorded in the press).

-A witness he summoned was Joseph, his brother, upstairs during the commotion.
-He had heard nothing, and testified so.
-Another was a lady named Emily Bates.
-Evidence likewise.
-However Miss Bates was also Drewy’s mistress, further; she was heavily pregnant with Drewy’s future son.
-A month later she would be packed off to Drewy’s property in Wanneroo for the birth.
-Andrew Samuel Dyson would be raised by Drewy’s long suffering wife, Charlotte, as her own, with some assistance (not that anyone was judging them):
+His the elder Joseph turned up at court to give testimony on behalf of his younger brother.
+He had been upstairs in the hall during the commotion, so he had heard nothing — and that was his evidence.
+Another witness called was a young lady named Emily Bates.
+Her evidence was likewise.
+However Miss Bates also happened to be Drewy’s mistress, further more, she was heavily pregnant with their child.
+Only a month later she was packed off to the family’s property in Wanneroo for the birth.
+The boy — Andrew Samuel Dyson — was subsequently raised by Drewy’s long suffering wife as her own.
+Charlotte Dyson, but with certain pre-conditions.—

 Drewy Dyson was the very antithesis of respectability, a well known racing identity in every sense of the term, then and now.
 Yet despite everything, he always remained close to his half-brother Joseph.
 Why, I’ve no idea.
 In 1910, on the centennial of their late father’s birth, they jointly placed a memorial in the local paper.
 They were proud of their father.

-But Joseph junior was not so enamoured of his relations.
-In 1893 he was attempting to cast off the inky shadow of father’s family, a task all the more difficult because they shared the same name.
-The week after the reports of the Court case were published, (Drewy was fined yet again) a classified advertisement appeared in the same paper:
+But Joseph, junior, was not so enamoured of his heritage.
+Back in 1893 he was attempting to cast off the inky shadow of his father’s family’s name, a task all the more difficult because they shared the same name.
+The week after the reports of the court case were published, (Drewy was fined — yet again) a classified advertisement appeared in the same paper:—

 Old Joseph Dyson finally passed away in 1912 aged 66 years, at his house in Robinson Street, North Perth.
 His son performed the required conventional pieties, and had him buried in Karrakatta Cemetery in the same plot as his late mother-in-law.
 No headstone was purchased.
 The grave is unmarked.